0xIntuition/intuition-contracts/README.md

 Our current implementation carefully integrates key aspects of ERC-1155 and ERC-4626, with a clear ambition: to evolve into a fully compatible and interoperable standard.
 Through this journey, we aim not only to adhere to established protocols but to push the boundaries, creating a new benchmark that enhances the ecosystem's utility and efficiency.

 Additionally, we have successfully integrated ERC-4337 into the AtomWallet contract.
 This contract is an abstract account associated with a corresponding atom, further advancing the capabilities of our protocol.

+## Audit Report

+The Intuition Protocol underwent a comprehensive security audit by Trail of Bits.
+The full audit report can be accessed [here](https://github.com/trailofbits/publications/blob/master/reviews/2024-03-intuition-smart-contracts-securityreview.pdf).

 ### Known Nuances